regisphilibert/rp_hugo/content/post/hugo-context/index.md

   {{ end }}
 {{ end }}
 ```
-But you can actually store your context at init and gain in readability:
+But you can actually create your variable in the same statement and gain in readability:

 ```go-html-template
 {{ with $character := .Params.character }}